Topology and Geometry of the Berkovich Ramification Locus for Rational Functions: Introduction

 The goal of the present article is to initiate a study of the ramification locus in the setting of non-Archimedean analytic geometry.
 Here the role of a Riemann surface is played by a projective Berkovich analytic curve over a non-Archimedean field $k$.
 As these curves have many points that are not algebraic over $k$, some new (non-algebraic) ramification behavior appears.
 For example, the ramification locus is no longer a divisor, but rather a closed analytic subspace.
 Berkovich first observed this ``geometric ramification'' in \cite[\S6.3]{Berkovich_Etale_1993}.

 We begin our study by restricting attention to rational functions, viewed as endomorphisms of the projective line $\Berk$.
-This simplest first case has the benefit of being approachable by concrete (and often combinatorial) techniques, many of which were developed by Rivera-Letelier \cite{Rivera-Letelier_Asterisque_2003, Rivera-Letelier_Espace_Hyperbolique_2003, Rivera-Letelier_Periodic_Points_2005}, Favre/Rivera-Letelier \cite{Favre_Rivera-Letelier_Ergodic_2010}, and Baker/Rumely \cite{Baker-Rumely_BerkBook_2010}.
+This simplest first case has the benefit of being approachable by concrete techniques, many of which were developed by Rivera-Letelier \cite{Rivera-Letelier_Asterisque_2003, Rivera-Letelier_Espace_Hyperbolique_2003, Rivera-Letelier_Periodic_Points_2005}, Favre/Rivera-Letelier \cite{Favre_Rivera-Letelier_Ergodic_2010}, and Baker/Rumely \cite{Baker-Rumely_BerkBook_2010}.
 As critical points occupy a central position in the study of complex dynamical systems on the Riemann sphere, it is not unreasonable to suppose that a better understanding of the Berkovich ramification locus for rational functions will have applications to non-Archimedean dynamical systems.
 In fact, this work was initially inspired by dynamical considerations in \cite{Favre_Rivera-Letelier_Ergodic_2010}.
-The simple structure of the ramification locus for tame polynomials plays a fundamental role in the recent work of Trucco \cite{Trucco_Tame_Polynomials_2010}.
-We also expect that the nature of the ramification locus for dynamical systems defined over the formal Laurent series field $\CC(\!(t)\!)$ will shed some light on degenerations of complex dynamical systems.
-See, e.g., \cite{Kiwi_Puiseux_Dynamics_2006}.
+The simple structure of the ramification locus for tame polynomials plays a fundamental role in the recent work of Trucco \cite{Trucco_Tame_Polynomials_2012}.
+The nature of the ramification locus for dynamical systems defined over the formal Laurent series field $\CC(\!(t)\!)$ also sheds some light on degenerations of complex dynamical systems.
+See \cite{Kiwi_Puiseux_Dynamics_2006, Kiwi_Rescaling_Limits_2012}.

-Let $k$ be an algebraically closed field that is complete with respect to a fixed nontrivial non-Archimedean absolute value $|\cdot|$.
-For example, $k$ could be the completion of an algebraic closure of $\QQ_p$ or of $\FF_p(\!(t)\!)$.
-The set of $k$-rational points of the projective line $\PP^1(k) = k \cup \{\infty\}$, endowed with the metric topology from $k$, is neither connected nor locally compact.
-The Berkovich analytification $\Berk = \Berk_k$ of the projective line was introduced to remedy these defects.
-It is a compact topological tree that contains a homeomorphic copy of $\PP^1(k)$, and one may view it as a compactified parameter space of disks in $\PP^1(k)$.